How To Give Your Cat a Flea Bath When Your Cat Hates Water

 Brush your cat's fur before you bathe him.
 Matted fur can be tough to detangle once it's wet, which might hurt when you're applying the shampoo.2

 Have the flea shampoo near the tub so you can reach it easily.
 Adams Flea & Tick Cleansing Shampoo is a great choice for cats.
 It kills fleas, ticks, and lice while preventing new flea eggs from hatching for 30 days.
-Another option is the Adams d-Limonene Flea & Tick Shampoo, which has a conditioner and citrus scent.

 Use Warm Water and Consider Small Tubs